Trouble arises when the heart can't properly relax.

 What to do

-The big problem with diastolic heart failure is that doctors don't yet know the best way to treat it.
+The big problem with diastolic heart failure is that doctors still don't know the best way to treat it.
 Therapies proven to work for systolic heart failure (characterized by a thin, flabby left ventricle) don't necessarily work for diastolic heart failure (characterized by a thick, stiff left ventricle).
-Scores of clinical trials investigating possible treatments for diastolic heart failure are ongoing, but solid results are still a ways off.
+One large study suggests a potassium sparing diuretic such as spironolactone (Aldactone) may be especially helpful in selected individuals.
+Scores of other clinical trials investigating possible treatments for diastolic heart failure are ongoing, but solid results are still a ways off.

 In the meantime, the American Heart Association and American College of Cardiology recommend controlling: